 While there is temporary relief for some, this costly new legislation will mostly enrich and further entrench the profit-driven, private health insurance industry.
 The bill would require millions of Americans to buy private insurers' defective products, and provide taxpayer subsidies to for-profit health plans.
 Only a single payer national health care program can successfully keep costs down, cover everyone with comprehensive care and maintain high quality.

 H.R.
-676: “The United States National Health Insurance Act (Expanded and Improved Medicare for All Act)”
+676: “The United States National Health Care Act"

 One way to provide all Texans with comprehensive, affordable health care is to pass national legislation that would apply to all Americans.
 Such a bill has been introduced in the U.S. House of Representatives.

 H.R.
-676, or “The United States National Health Insurance Act (Expanded and Improved Medicare for All Act),” provides all individuals residing in the United States and its territories comprehensive health care coverage.
+676, or “The United States National Health Care Act" (Expanded and Improved Medicare for All), provides all individuals residing in the United States and its territories comprehensive health care coverage.
 All medically necessary care would be provided, such as primary care and prevention, prescription drugs, emergency care, mental health and substance abuse services, long term care, chiropractic, hearing, vision and dental services.
 No deductibles, co-payments, co-insurance, or other cost-sharing will be required.

 H.R.
 676 was designed to serve the best interests of all Americans, not the interests of the insurance or pharmaceutical industries.
 Much misinformation is being generated to persuade us to not support passage of H.R.
 676. We are being told it will raise taxes.
 The truth is that under H.R.
 676, the average family’s overall health care costs will decrease.
 Predictable tax increases will replace unpredictable increases in premiums, co-payments, deductibles, co-insurance, and other out-of-pocket costs.